+hugen@pitt.edu

-Ms. Jeanette Norbut jnorbut@pitt.edu (412) 624-3018 (412) 624-3020 [fax] University of Pittsburgh Department of Human Genetics A300 Crabtree Hall, GSPH 130 Desoto Street Pittsburgh, PA 15261
+(412) 624-3020 [fax]

+University of Pittsburgh Graduate School of Public Health Department of Human Genetics A300 Crabtree Hall 130 Desoto Street Pittsburgh, PA 15261

 APPLICABILITY

 As there have been some adjustments in course requirements, the course requirements described here formally apply only to students starting our program after the date of this version of the Student Handbook.
 Older versions of the Student Handbook are available on the Human Genetics web page, and each student is governed by the course requirements of the Student Handbook in effect when they first started our program.
 However, where the current course requirements have added courses, we strongly encourage our students to take these additional courses if feasible.